Shrubs of the Adirondacks:

 - Birds found in this habitat include the Palm Warbler, Lincoln's Sparrow, Olive-sided Flycatcher, Yellow-rumped Warbler, Common Yellowthroat, Cedar Waxwing, and Yellow-bellied Flycatcher.

-You can also find Labrador Tea growing on the summits of Adirondack mountains in the High Peaks region, including Marcy, Algonquin, Wright, Iroquois, Coldin, Haystack, Basin, Saddleback, Gothics, Dix, and Whiteface.
+You can also find Labrador Tea growing along the Bloomingdale Bog Trail, along the marshy shore of Heart Lake, and on the summits of Adirondack mountains in the High Peaks region, including Marcy, Algonquin, Wright, Iroquois, Coldin, Haystack, Basin, Saddleback, Gothics, Dix, and Whiteface.
 Plants growing at higher elevations are often stunted.

 Michael Kudish.
 Adirondack Upland Flora: An Ecological Perspective (Saranac, New York: The Chauncy Press, 1992), pp. 40, 54, 144.